 Kathy Gross is a respected educational leader who loves learning, coaching, facilitating and presenting.
 Kathy serves as a consultant for Learning Forward and is a Training Associate of Cognitive Coaching.
 She also serves as an Education Ambassador for the non-profit I Pour Life, and is on the Board of Directors for Kagan Charitable Foundation.
 During her 28 years of service in Springfield (MO) Public Schools she enjoyed being a Director of Professional Learning, Coordinator of Teacher and Leader Development, coach to teachers new to the career, principal and assistant principal, and teacher.
 Kathy knew she wanted to be a teacher from the time she was a kindergartner and still believes that teaching is the most important profession.
 This belief led to the acceptance of additional duties in roles that support and empower teachers and leaders, and to the creation of Engrossed in Service, LLC upon her retirement from public schools.

-Dr. Debbie Yonke recently retired as the Director of Professional Learning and Instructional Support at Republic Schools.
+Dr. Debbie Yonke retired as the Director of Professional Learning and Instructional Support at Republic Schools.
 During her 30 year career in public education, she has served as a classroom teacher, instructional specialist, and curriculum director.
 Her professional goal is to empower and support educators so that they might equip their students for a successful future.
 She has been blessed to serve alongside many other amazing educators in the Republic, Willard and Springfield districts and collaborate with leaders and teachers throughout Missouri.
 She also has had the opportunity to collaborate with educators throughout the nation as a Cooperative Learning Trainer and also partner with non-profit organizations to train teachers in both Cambodia and Ethiopia.
-In her free time, Dr. Yonke enjoys spending time with her husband, Steve who is a retired educator, their 3 daughters and grandson, Grady.
+In her free time, Dr. Yonke enjoys spending time with her husband, Steve who is a retired educator, their 3 daughters and grandchildren.

 After serving 6 years as the inaugural Executive Director of the Greater Ozarks Cooperating School Districts, Dr. Dennis Cooper will continue to serve GOCSD in an advisory capacity as Executive Director Emeritus.
 Dr. Cooper has 49 years experience in education.
 He served 25 years as a school superintendent as well as 12 years with the Department of Elementary and Secondary Education (DESE).